Treble booster + high gain amp to cut?

 If you wanted to replicate a high shelf for example that won't sound the same using two wide-q band pass filters.

-The graphic eqs come with musical q values based on each frequency that can be appealing.
+The graphic eqs can come with musical q values that can be appealing.
 The tradeoff is that its not adjustable like the parametric.
 Parametrics can be just as musical but you can screw it up easily too.
 I often got a in a loop of tweaking with the paraEQ because I was always convinced I could squeeze a little bit more out of it.
 Eventually I just settled on one option that honestly could have been reproduced with a cheaper pedal.

 Conclusion